Momentum gains thanks to surging demand

 Economic crisis, natural disasters and the housing marketHistorically, Puerto Rico’s economy has closely mirrored trends in the United States.
 However the latest economic downturn has been more intense and has lingered longer in Puerto Rico.

-Puerto Rico's recession began in the fourth quarter of 2006.
-GDP has grown very little or declined over the past decade, contracting every year from 2007 to 2017, with an exception in 2012 when the economy grew slightly by 0.5%.
+Puerto Rico’s recession began in the fourth quarter of 2006.
+GDP has grown very little or declined over the past decade, contracting every year from 2005 to 2018, with an exception in 2012 when the economy grew by a meager 0.03%.

 Puerto Rico has lost about 20% of its jobs since 2007.
 The population has shrunk by about 17% in the past 15 years (2005-20).
 The poverty rate is now at about 45%.
 And public health and retirement systems became insolvent.
 There’s been high unemployment, massive emigration, and a near-catastrophic national debt crisis and credit rating downgrades.

 Puerto Rico filed for the equivalent of bankruptcy protection in May 2017, unable to pay its massive debt or provide its citizens effective services.
-With US$70 billion in debt and US$50 billion in pension liabilities, Puerto Rico's bankruptcy filing is the biggest in the history of the United States, dwarfing Detroit's US$18 billion bankruptcy filing in 2013.
+With US$70 billion in debt and US$50 billion in pension liabilities, Puerto Rico’s bankruptcy filing was the biggest in the history of the United States, dwarfing Detroit’s US$18 billion bankruptcy filing in 2013.